Mobile Menu Button

 Computer Scam – pop up says you have viruses and offer to fix for $$.
 Unplug your computer and bring to a computer repair shop.
 DO NOT CALL THE NUMBER ON THE POP UP

-Child Porn Scam – they will flood your screen with X-rated pictures and threaten to turn you into the authorities.
+Child Porn Scam – they will flood your screen with inappropriate photos and threaten to turn you into the authorities.
 Unplug your computer and bring to repair shop.
 DO NOT CALL THE NUMBER ON THE SCREEN

-Child Porn Scam (part 2) – they will pose as a love interest online and get a person to send nude photos or videos.
-Then they will claim to be the love interest’s parent and say the love interest is a minor and threaten to go to police with the pictures or videos unless you pay them.
-DON’T SEND NUDE PICUTRES AND DON’T SEND MONEY
+Child Porn Scam (part 2) – they will pose as a love interest online and get a person to send inappropriate photos or videos.
+Then they will claim to be the love interest’s parent and say the love interest is a minor and threaten to go to police with the pictures or videos unless they are paid.
+DON’T SEND PHOTOS AND DON’T SEND MONEY

 Craigslist or Internet Sales Scams – claim they are interested in purchasing something you are selling.
 Saying they will send you a check and then ask you to ship to them.
 The check will be for way more than the selling price, then they will ask you to send them back the difference.
 DON’T CASH THE CHECK AND STOP ALL INTERATION WITH THEM